MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

 be declared local to the diagnostic routine and initialised to be the correct field type.

-The following is relevant code taken from an existing science scheme algorithm demonstrating the declaration of a field and a call to the initialisation procedure used for all the diagnostics initialised by that scheme:
+The following code is from an existing science scheme algorithm.
+It declares some fields and passes them to the scheme's diagnostic initialisation procedure.

 .. code-block:: fortran